 Entering the European market for fresh peas

 Fresh peas are a perishable product that requires extra attention be paid to food safety management and efficient logistics.
-To compete with major suppliers from Guatemala, Zimbabwe, Kenya and Peru, you must work closely with the growers and build long-term partnerships with specialised importers.
+To compete with major suppliers from Kenya, Egypt, Peru and Guatemala, you must work closely with the growers and build long-term partnerships with specialised importers.

-1. What requirements must fresh peas comply with to be allowed on the European market?
+1. What requirements and certifications must fresh peas meet and have to be allowed on the European market?

-Fresh peas must comply with the general requirements for fresh fruit and vegetables.
-You can find these in the buyer requirements for fresh fruit and vegetables on the CBI market information platform.
-You can also use the Trade Helpdesk that provides an overview of export requirements for fresh peas (code 07081000).
+Fresh peas must meet the general requirements of fresh fruit and vegetable buyers, which you can find on the CBI market information platform.
+My Trade Assistant of Access2Markets provides an overview of export requirements for fresh peas per country (code 07081000).

 What are mandatory requirements?